compass rose

 I would like to get your opinion of the 1995 Beneteau 405 I want to buy from the Moorings charter fleet.

-We have a 1995 Beneteau 405 and are very pleased with it.
+We owned a 1995 Beneteau 405 for our first part of our cruising career and were very pleased with it.
 It is great fun to sail, quite comfortable inside and very well thought out as a Caribbean boat.
 There are so many of them on the market that you get a lot of boat for your money and everyone in the Caribbean knows them well because many of the marine industry businesses got their start with Moorings or have worked on their boats.
 The major thing to look for is that the hull is sound.
 These boats are made with an inner pan which is shaped to form kind of hollow ribs which are then bonded to the hull to give the boat rigidity.
 The bonding seems to have been done with old chewed up baguettes as the inner liner can become loose from the hull which is then very flexible.
 Your surveyor should carefully tap the entire outside of the hull looking for signs of such separation.
 We have had two areas of our hull sawn open and fiber glassed to restore the structure and it was quite messy and expensive.
 A boat of over 10 years should have new standing rigging and you must think about replacing the keel bolts.
 We have also had to reinforce the rudder and replace the rudder bearing which is also common.
 We have replaced the old engine driven refrigerator and insulated and cut down the box to make for modern, reliable refrigeration systems.
 These boats were laid out for 3 couples to sail on for 10 days and therefore have entirely too much room for beer and sleeping and not enough storage.
 Comes with the territory.
 They are bone simple and a blast to sail.
 Good ventilation.
 Great cockpit.
 Easy access to the water.
 What's not to like?
 The cruisers tend to think you are a charterer and may be given to throwing out fenders when you come in to an anchorage.
 Get a Seven Seas Cruising Association burgee and put a bunch of jerry cans on deck and even that will go away.

 Do you purchase ( or are you able to purchase) insurance for your boat during hurricane season?